deepchecks/deepchecks/docs/source/user-guide/integrations/airflow.rst

 And that's it!
 In order to run the dag, make sure you place the file in your DAGs folder referenced in your ``airflow.cfg``.
 The default location for your DAGs is ``~/airflow/dags``.

+The DAG is scheduled to run daily, but the scheduling can be configured using the ``schedule_interval`` property.
-After that, you can run the dag using the following command:
+The DAG can also be manually triggered for a single run by using the following command:

 .. code-block:: bash

-    airflow dags trigger deepchecks_airflow_integration
+    airflow dags backfill deepchecks_airflow_integration --start-date <some date in YYYY-MM-DD format>